waldophotos/kafka-avro/README.md

     * `grunt release:major` for major number jump.

 ## Release History
+- **3.2.0**, *7 Jan 2019*
+    - You can now specify `__id` of the schema when producing.
+This allows overriding the schema version, otherwise kafka producer will always use the latest version of the schema
 - **3.1.0**, *19 Dec 2019*
     - Adds support avro namespaces
     - Fixing shouldFailWhenSchemaIsMissing property